iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.fema.mobile.android___2.11.2/report.md

 <img src="4_star_reviews_wordcloud.png" alt="gov.fema.mobile.android 4 reviews"/>
 </p>

+> This app is worth the download.
+You get a lot of notifications, but they are easy to mute, and might save your life.<br> :date: __2021-02-02 22:03:12__

 > Really good weather alerts better than local tv<br> :date: __2021-01-26 10:34:47__

 > So I love this app, but I feel as if you guys should check the reviews.
 There are people there with legitimate concerns, and some great recommendations that your should take look at.
 Such as: -Missing Alerts -A "Follow Me" option. -A priority alert mode (that fully covers your screen when you get a warning alert).
 I had a tornado warning in my area, and I love that I recieved it when using the app, but you should force the users to see a warning.
 These are the 3 options I'd love to see come.<br> :date: __2020-11-29 03:51:39__